Hamburger-Wrapper/sfml-wrapper/README.md

 ## Game 3:Keno

-Pick 1-10 number card, match card with the dealer
+Pick a 1-10 number card, match card with the dealer

 2:1 payout